 Otherwise, if attr_coding_type is equal to 0, the Predicting Weight Liting decoding process in clause 8.3.3 is invoked.

 Otherwise (if attr_coding_type is equal to 2), the Fixed Weight Liting decoding process in clause 8.3.2 is invoked.

-RAHT decoding process
+Region adaptive hierachical transform decoding process